 Idea submitted by Sarah, DWP and Sean, DVLA

-By linking together existing datasets, departments could reduce their losses to fraud and error – spotting when benefits claimants have been out of the country for long enough to lose their entitlement, for example, and identifying individuals who are under-reporting their income.
-These systems include DWP’s Customer Information System, HMRC’s Construction Industry Scheme and the Home Office’s API border management system.
+By linking together existing datasets, departments could reduce their losses to fraud and error – for example, identifying individuals who are under-reporting their income.
+Systems such as DWP’s Customer Information System and HMRC’s Construction Industry Scheme provide real opportunities to greatly enhance identification of potential fraud and error and reduce the financial impacts upon both government and the citizens.

 Idea submitted by Aaron, DWP